Mini-Grants for Undergraduate Research & Creative Activities

 - Student stipends or salary payments

-- Reimbursements of activities that occurred prior to the project award period.
+- Reimbursements for activities that occurred prior to the project award period.

 -